Home — Modular ADU vs. Block-Built

 Modular tiny homes in Florida

-Unlike manufactured ADUs, modular ADUs are built with box-like framed sections that include walls, floors, and plumbing.
+Unlike manufactured ADUs, modular ADUs are built in large structural sections that include walls, floors, electrical, and plumbing systems.
 Once transported to the site, these modules are connected and finished to create a complete unit.
-This approach improves quality control and can reduce labor costs, but customization options are usually limited compared to stick-built tiny home.
+This approach improves quality control and can reduce labor costs, but customization options are usually more limited compared to block-built tiny homes.

 Manufactured vs Modular Tiny Homes: What’s the Difference?

 The main distinction lies in how they are built and classified.
 Manufactured ADUs are built to federal housing standards and transported as nearly finished homes, while modular ADUs are factory-built sections that must be assembled and completed on-site.
 Both may face challenges with financing, appraisals, and zoning in Florida.
-Stick-built ADUs remain the most flexible choice if full customization and long-term property value are top priorities.
+Block-built ADUs remain the most flexible and structurally durable choice if full customization and long-term property value are top priorities.

 Advantages and Disadvantages of Prefab Tiny Homes in Florida